karmab/kcli/doc/index.md

 The iso handles static networking configuration, hostname setting, injecting ssh keys and running specific commands and entire scripts, and copying entire files

-Also note that if you use cloudinit but dont specify ssh keys to inject, the default *~/.ssh/id_rsa.pub* will be used, if present.
+If you use cloudinit but dont specify ssh keys to inject, the default *~/.ssh/id_rsa.pub* will be used, if present.

+For kvm vms based on coreos, ignition is used instead of cloudinit although the syntax is the same.

 ## Profiles configuration